Ariens Hill in Green Bay’s Titletown District open for tubing

 Titletown is also set to host its free, annual outdoor New Year’s Eve celebration – TT NYE presented by KimberlyClark – with extended tubing and skating hours, themed ice sculptures, live entertainment and a midnight countdown with fireworks to ring in 2021.
 The event will take place from noon to 12:30 a.m., with family-friendly opportunities to enjoy the beginning of a new year.

-To see a full schedule of activities at Titletown, please visit titletown.com/events/calendar.
+To see a full schedule of activities at Titletown, please visit titletown.com.